Parks Victoria Board

 Member since 2017, Deputy Chair since 2020

 Lisa Marty is an experienced director, senior executive and consultant.
 She is a specialist in land management and industry policy, strategy, governance, stakeholder engagement and advocacy.
-Lisa is Director of Skills Impact, a national skills service organisation, working with industry in the VET sector.
-She has over 10 years of board experience, including Co-Chair of First Super, and is a former Chief Executive of the Victorian Association of Forest Industries.
+Lisa is a Director of First Super and Skills Insight, and Deputy Chair of Skills Impact, an NFP, industry-owned organisation that collaborates with industry, government and training providers to track industry trends and document skills opportunities and challenges.
+Lisa has over 10 years board experience, including Co-Chair of First Super, and is a former Chief Executive of the Victorian Association of Forest Industries.

-Lisa is also the Chair of Parks Victoria’s Park Planning, Commercial and Engagement Committee and a member of Parks Victoria’s Audit, Risk and Compliance Committee and Conservation, Cultural Heritage and Fire Committee.
+Lisa is also Chair of Parks Victoria’s Park Planning, Commercial and Engagement Committee and a member of three further Board Committees of Audit, Risk and Compliance; Conservation, Cultural Heritage and Fire; and Remuneration.

 Vijaya Vaidyanath